viperML/neohome/src/content/blog/neovim-wrapper/index.md

 actually run the command `:Telescope`.

 This is possible to do manually.
 If lazy.nvim does it, there must be a way, in the end.
-But the lazyer of abstraction is the useful part.
+But the convenience of abstraction is the useful part.

 So, instead, you can use [lz.n](https://github.com/nvim-neorocks/lz.n), a plugin that can take care of "lazy loading" (quite of an overloaded term).
-You must place it as a `start` plugin, while plugins that you want to be lazy-loadable must be `opt` plugins. `lz.n` doesn't install plugins itself, but rather provide an inteface for lazy-loading.
+You must place it as a `start` plugin, while plugins that you want to be lazy-loadable must be `opt` plugins. `lz.n` doesn't install plugins itself, but rather provide an interface for lazy-loading.
 After adding the plugins to your wrapper, refer to upstream documentation for configuration.

 ### Plugins not in nixpkgs